 Skip to main content

 Maintaining “Universal Precautions” for body substance isolation is paramount in protecting EMS workers from exposure to infectious diseases.
-For the 8th year, MedStar’s EMTs and Paramedics will be donning pink gloves to support breast cancer awareness.
+For the 14th year, MedStar’s EMTs and Paramedics will be donning pink gloves to support breast cancer awareness and help fund cancer research.

 About 1 in 8 women born today in the United States will get breast cancer at some point in their lives.
 There are estimates that 20-30% of patients with an early-stage cancer will have their cancer return as metastatic, even if they were told their early-stage cancer had been “cured.”
 Another 8% of new breast cancer cases are found to be metastatic at their initial diagnosis.